Penalties guidance: TCSPs/ASPs/EABs: the scale charge

-- relevant clients who were provided with advice, services or products which are not regulated under MLR 2007.
+- relevant clients who were provided with advice, services or products which are not subject to the Regulations.
 More guidance on this can be found in our sector specific Anti-Money Laundering Guidance and Registration Guidance and our internal guidance.

 - relevant clients who were dealt with by staff who were trained and correctly applied anti money laundering controls

 - relevant clients who were dealt with at a set of premises where there were no regulatory breaches